wlonk/arcadia/rules/sex_class_romance_and_genre.rst

 .. todo:: Write about sex and class.
 Queens and Jacks are not unpeople, entirely constrained by the roles society expects them to fill.

-.. [#] Though it is only "seeming"; all her characters have deep and urgent problems if you scratch beneath the surface.